Welcome to EuroSOI-ULIS 2025!

 Railway

-To reach WUT from Central Railway Station (CRS), take the tram line no. 10 in front of the CRS and get off at the Pl.
-POLITECHNIKI stop.
+To reach WUT from Railway Central Station (Warszawa Centralna / Dworzec Centralny), take the tram line 10 on the side of the station building (tram stop: Dworzec Centralny 09) and get off at the Pl.
+POLITECHNIKI 01 stop (travel time: 5 minutes).
+Tram tickets are sold in machines on the tram.

 Accommodation